EDI-N/Docs_en/docs/Openprice/Instructions/Transport_Search.rst

    :align: center

 .. hint::
    "Transport order" is sent **"To trash"** in case when the vehicle was found or mistakes were made in the order.
 When "Transport order" is sent **"To trash"** order changes it status at :red:`Deleted`.
+Also, the status automatically changes when you delete / confirm / block the "Transport order" from the **Lardi Trans** platform.

 When "Transport order" is sent **"To trash"** order is available for viewing, You may **"Restore"** it (order returns to :green:`Published` status) or You may irrevocably **"Delete"** it: